Riverside Discovery Center to welcome 2 new lions

 Projects for Paving District 314 and Sanitary Sewer District 167 also moved forward as the council authorized Mayor Jeannie McKerrigan to allocate money from the debt services fund for the projects.

 The council also approved two permits from Flyover Brewing Co. for the brewery to hold a private party on Sept.
-3, similar to their Flyover Days celebration recently.
+3, similar to their recent Flyover Days celebration.

 “This is kind of a repeat of our anniversary part that we did last month, it actually stemmed from that,” Flyover Brewing Co. co-owner Andrea Margheim.